atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-landing-zone.md

 This step should take about 90 minutes to complete.

+To Do: Include a table of contents so that an overview of steps is shown up front...

 ## 1. Identify Your Preferred AWS Region

 Since AWS Control Tower will establish a set of management resources in a “home” AWS region, you need to identify which AWS region you expect to host most of your AWS management resources.
 You will select this region in the next step.